Dayo1900/Scandiweb-Test/README.md

 It consist of two pages

-1) Product list page: Users can view all registered products
+1) Product list page: Users can view all added products

 2) Product Add page: Users can add new products for viewing